Nick Mullens: Minnesota Vikings

 On August 22, 2022, the Raiders traded Mullens to the Minnesota Vikings for a 2024 conditional seventh-round pick.
 In Week 17 against the Green Bay Packers, Mullens relieved Kirk Cousins in a 41–17 loss.
 In the game, he threw for 57 yards, including a touchdown to K. J. Osborn.

 On March 14, 2023, Mullens signed a two-year contract extension with the Vikings.

-On October 11, 2023, the Vikings placed him on the injured reserve list.
-He was activated on November 18, 2023.
+He was placed on injured reserve on October 11.
+Mullens was activated on November 18.

-In Week 14 against the Raiders, Mullens replaced Joshua Dobbs in the fourth quarter and led the Vikings on a 12-play, 56-yard drive which broke the scoreless tie and gave the Vikings a 3–0 win.
-Following the win, the Vikings announced that Mullens would start against the Cincinnati Bengals in Week 15.
-Mullens made his second start for the Vikings in Week 16 versus the Detroit Lions.
-He threw for 411 yards, 2 touchdowns, and 4 interceptions in the 30–24 loss.
+In Week 14 against the Raiders, Mullens replaced Joshua Dobbs in the fourth quarter and led the Vikings on a 12-play, 56-yard drive which broke the scoreless tie and gave the Vikings a 3–0 victory.
+Following the victory, the Vikings announced that Mullens would start against the Cincinnati Bengals in Week 15.
+Mullens made his second start for the Vikings in Week 16 against the Detroit Lions.
+He threw for 411 yards, two touchdowns, and four interceptions in the 30–24 loss.
 Following the loss, the Vikings benched Mullens ahead of their Week 17 matchup against the Green Bay Packers in favor of Jaren Hall but re-entered at half-time when they scored just three points.
-Mullens started again in Week 18.
+Mullens started again in Week 18 against Detroit, throwing for 396 yards, two touchdowns, and two interceptions in the 30–20 loss.

-Mullens opened the 2024 season as the third-string quarterback behind J.J.
-McCarthy and Sam Darnold, but a season-ending injury in the preseason to McCarthy thrusted Mullens into the primary backup role.
+Mullens opened the 2024 season as the third-string quarterback behind J. J. McCarthy and Sam Darnold, but a season-ending injury in the preseason to McCarthy thrust Mullens into the primary backup role.
 Darnold started all 17 games and Mullens finished the season completing both his pass attempts in four games played.

 Jacksonville Jaguars

-On March 12, 2025, Mullens signed with the Jacksonville Jaguars.
+On March 12, 2025, Mullens signed a two-year, $4.5 million contract with the Jacksonville Jaguars to back-up Trevor Lawrence.

+On August 30, 2026, he was released by the Jacksonville Jaguars following the team's trade acquisition of Quinn Ewers from the Miami Dolphins and re-signed to the practice squad the next day.